radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 Compiled 1 Solidity file successfully (evm target: paris).
 ```

-Hardhat compiled your Solidity smart contract and generated corresponding
+Hardhat compiles your Solidity smart contract and generates corresponding
 artifacts—including the contract's ABI (Application Binary Interface, which
 defines how to interact with the contract), bytecode (the compiled binary code
 that runs on the Ethereum Virtual Machine), and related metadata—which are
 stored in the `artifacts` folder.
-Take a look into
+Take a look at the
 `artifacts/contracts/Greeter.sol/Greeter.json` file.

 ## Task: Test your Smart Contract with Local Hardhat Network

 ### Set Up Hardhat-Toolbox Plugin
 In this task, you will write and execute a simple test case for the
 `Greeter` contract using Hardhat's local network.
-For this task, we will
+For this task, you will
-need the `@nomicfoundation/hardhat-toolbox` plugin.
-It integrates
+need the `@nomicfoundation/hardhat-toolbox` plugin, which integrates
 testing libraries, Ethers.js, and other deployment utilities.
 Run the following
-command in the directory to install the plugin:
+command in the project directory to install the plugin:

 ```bash
 $ npm install --save-dev @nomicfoundation/hardhat-toolbox
 ```

-To include the plugin in your Hardhat project, add the following to your `hardhat.config.js` file in the project directory so that it will look like this:
+To include the plugin in your Hardhat project, modify your `hardhat.config.js` file in the project directory so that it looks like this:

 ```javascript
 // File: hardhat.config.js